Chart Color Schemes

 Residential development activity is lower than average in Caloundra according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Caloundra averaged approximately 23 new dwelling approvals annually over the past five financial years, totalling about 119 homes.
+Caloundra has averaged approximately 22 new dwelling approvals per year over the past five financial years, totalling an estimated 114 homes.
 As of FY-26, 32 approvals have been recorded.
-The population decline in recent years suggests that new supply has likely kept pace with demand, providing good choice for buyers.
-New properties are constructed at an average expected construction cost value of $993,000, indicating a focus on the premium segment by developers.
+The average construction value of these dwellings is $993,000, indicating a focus on premium properties.
+This year has also seen $20.7 million in commercial approvals.

-According to the latest AreaSearch quarterly estimate, Caloundra is expected to grow by approximately 1,307 residents through to 2041.
+Looking ahead, Caloundra is expected to grow by 1,411 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development